How to Calculate Combustion Air

 43.75 x 0.82 = 35.87 free sq. in.

-There are some states that have increased the 50 cubic foot per 100 btu's per 1000 btu's.
-This is a safer number as the homes are tighter today and the air required for combustion will come in slower.
-You can change the cu. ft. per thousand btu's in your formulas if you have tightened up the home or the home was built since 1970.
+Some states have increased the 50 cubic feet per 100 BTUs per 1000 BTUs.
+This is a safer number because homes are more airtight today, and the air required for combustion will enter more slowly.
+You can change the cu.
+Ft. per thousand BTUs in your formulas if you have tightened up the home, or the home was built since 1970.

 Here is the same formula above using 100 cu. in. per thousand btu's